xdmushui/partner-center-sdk/develop/partner-center-authentication.md

 ## App + User Authentication

-Historically the [resource owner password credentials grant](https://tools.ietf.org/html/rfc6749#section-4.3) has been used to request an access token for use with the Partner Center API, SDK, or PowerShell module.
+Historically the [resource owner password credentials grant](https://tools.ietf.org/html/rfc6749#section-4.3) has been used to request an access token for use with the Partner Center REST API, .NET API, Java API, or PowerShell module.
 This is where you request an access token from Azure Active Directory using a client identifier and user credentials.
 This approach will no longer work because Partner Center requires multi-factor authentication, when using app + user authentication.
 To comply with this requirement Microsoft has introduced a secure, scalable framework for authenticating Cloud Solution Provider (CSP) partners and control panel vendors (CPV) using multi-factor authentication.
 This framework is known as the Secure Application Model, and it is comprised of a consent process and a request for an access token using a refresh token.

 ### Partner Consent

 The partner consent process is an interactive process where the partner authenticates using multi-factor authentication, consents to the application, and a refresh token is stored in a secure repository such as Azure Key Vault.
-It is recommended that a dedicated account for integration purposes be used for this process.
+We recommend that a dedicated account for integration purposes be used for this process.

 > [!IMPORTANT]
 > The appropriate multi-factor authentication solution should be enabled for the service account used in the partner consent process.
-If it is not then the resulting refresh token will not be complaint with security requirements.
+If it is not then the resulting refresh token will not be compliant with security requirements.

 #### Samples

-The partner consent process can be performing in a number of ways.
-To help partners understand how to perform each operation required in this process the following samples have been developed.
-Please note that these are samples, so it is important when you implement the appropriate solution in your environment you develop a solution that is complaint with your coding standards and security policies.
+The partner consent process can be performed in a number of ways.
+To help partners understand how to perform each required operation, we have developed the following samples.
+Please note that these are samples only.
+When you implement the appropriate solution in your environment, it is important that you develop a solution that is complaint with your coding standards and security policies.

 # [.NET](#tab/dotnet-partner-consent)

-The [partner consent](https://github.com/Microsoft/Partner-Center-DotNet-Samples/tree/master/secure-app-model/keyvault) sample project demonstrates how to utilize a website developed using ASP.NET to capture consent, request a refresh token, and secure store in Azure Key Vault.
-Perform the following to create the required prerequisites for this sample
+The [partner consent](https://github.com/Microsoft/Partner-Center-DotNet-Samples/tree/master/secure-app-model/keyvault) sample project demonstrates how to utilize a website developed using ASP.NET to capture consent, request a refresh token, and securely store it in Azure Key Vault.
+Perform the following steps to create the required prerequisites for this sample.

 1. Create an instance of Azure Key Vault using the Azure management portal or the following PowerShell commands.
 Before executing the command be sure to modify the parameter values accordingly.
 The vault name must be unique.